-As an international company where about half of the senior leadership is women, BlueSnap is not shy about women’s rights.
+As an international company with women in senior leadership roles, BlueSnap is not shy about women’s rights.
 In all of our offices around the world, we work to create a balanced and supportive workplace where both men and women can thrive.
 We acknowledge the challenges we and our customers face and innovate to solve them.

 In celebration of International Women’s Day, we interviewed several key women at our company.
 Here’s what they had to say.